 Second, it was in middle school that I noticed I had a hard time retaining information, but I thought that was just because I was dumb.
 I did all this creative shit outside of school but when it came to the system I was in, I was a complete and utter failure.
 Now, because I was in a specific system, and my sister who was one year older was a “massive success”, this started a certain narrative in my head.
 I was a loser.
 Then as the energy and creativity started to boil over, I began to seek out opportunities to create fleeting moments of satisfaction.
 When used correctly I did some pretty fun and cool shit, but for school…This resulted in frequent detention, suspension, and ultimately expulsion from my high school.
 I was brought into the principal’s office, asked to leave, and given no real explanation as to why.
-Six months later a young girl walked into that same office and explained that she, the girl that made a claim about me to ultimately get me removed from high school, had made the whole thing up.
-Needless to say the damage had already been done.
+Six months later a young girl walked into that same office and explained that she, the girl that claimed about me to ultimately get me removed from high school, had made the whole thing up.
+Needless to say, the damage had already been done.

-Most recently, June 29th, 2018, my best bud and business partner Cameron, passed away.
-I was flying back from Wisconsin where I closed a business deal I had been dreaming of for years, & I got a text upon landing in Houston around 9 AM in the morning.
+Most recently, on June 29th, 2018, my best bud and business partner Cameron, passed away.
+I was flying back from Wisconsin where I closed a business deal I had been dreaming of for years, & I got a text upon landing in Houston around 9 in the morning.
 It was from a close friend who was staying at our house for the summer working with one of my companies.
 I called him immediately, & he let me know that Cameron shot himself in my backyard.
 As if my compulsive thoughts weren’t already taking me down, now they were compulsive thoughts about death and sorrow and they never stopped.

 How did those events impact your state of mind and overall psyche in terms of symptoms?
 You can describe the feelings and/or share a diagnosis if you would like.